awawa-dev/HyperHDR/README.md

 * Support for 48bits HD108 LED strip
 * Support WS281x, APA102, HD107, SK9822 and SK6812 RGBW LED strips using the fastest possible cable solution for generic ESP8266/ESP32/rp2040 external LED drivers: [HyperSPI](https://github.com/awawa-dev/HyperSPI).
 Alternatively, there is a simple solution using a high-speed connection via a standard USB serial port for ESP8266/ESP32/Pico with data integrity check and white channel calibration: [HyperSerialEsp8266](https://github.com/awawa-dev/HyperSerialEsp8266) and [HyperSerialESP32](https://github.com/awawa-dev/HyperSerialESP32) and for Raspberry Pi Pico [HyperSerialPico](https://github.com/awawa-dev/HyperSerialPico).
 You can also use our WLED fork for ESP8266 and ESP32 using 2Mb baud speed (or higher): [HyperSerialWLED](https://github.com/awawa-dev/HyperSerialWLED)

 Our advanced video processing can improve the source for the LEDs, making the ambient lighting even more enjoyable and colorful.
+You can use it for SDR video streams as well as for HDR and Dolby Vision (LLDV if your hardware supports it).
+Or instead of using a USB grabber, let your computer screen be the video source with software capture.

 ![example](https://github.com/awawa-dev/HyperHDR/assets/69086569/4077c05d-4c02-47eb-8d64-a334064403b3)

 ## Download packages & sources